-In this guide, we’ll introduce to you technologies you need when you’re starting your business.
+In this tech guide, we’ll introduce you to technologies you need when you’re starting your business.

 The first step before adopting any technology is to understand the business requirements and crafting a functional specification for the technology, says Suran Moodley, Group Managing Director Strategy and Organisational Capability at Ariston Global.